jagdeepjain/datetimepicker-ui-test/README.md

 Description
 ===========
-This project will demonstrate ui automation of jquery ui datimetime picker using selenium webdriver and junit.
+This project will demonstrate ui automation of jquery ui datimetime picker using selenium webdriver and junit with google pageFactory support.

 Getting The Code
 ================